Dugena age determination based on models, works, logos, etc.

-Share of 500 marks in the German watchmaker cooperative Alpina from 1 January 1921
+Shareholding of over 500 marks in the German watchmakers' cooperative Alpina, dated January 1, 1921

-Dugena emerged from the general agency of the Swiss watch brand Alpina in Berlin, founded in 1899.
+Dugena emerged from the general agency of the Swiss watch brand Alpina, founded in Berlin in 1899.
 In 1917, the German watchmakers' cooperative Alpina was founded in Eisenach.
-However, the artificial word Dugena, which was formed from this, was only established as the sole future brand name at the general meeting of the cooperative in 1942.
-The purpose of the cooperative was to distribute selected quality watches from Germany at moderate prices.
-In 1927 the company headquarters was moved to Berlin.
+However, the artificial word Dugena, formed from this, was only established as the sole future brand name at the cooperative's general meeting in 1942.
+The purpose of the cooperative was the distribution of selected quality watches from Germany at moderate prices.
+The company headquarters were moved to Berlin in 1927.

 Post-war period

-In 1949 the company moved to Darmstadt, where it was managed by Willi Tempel.
-Later, Hans-Jörg Seeberger became director and took over the company with his holding company DeganaGoldpfeil in 1993.
-This company sold the brand to the newly founded Nova Tempora Uhren und Schmuck GmbH in 2009.
+In 1949, the company relocated to Darmstadt, where it was managed by Willi Tempel.
+Later, Hans-Jörg Seeberger became director, and in 1993 he acquired the company through his holding company DeganaGoldpfeil.
+DeganaGoldpfeil then sold the brand in 2009 to the newly founded Nova Tempora Uhren und Schmuck GmbH.

 1930s–1960s